Women United Donor Report 2024-25

 And we’re just getting started.
 In the year ahead, you can expect bold ideas, deeper partnerships, and even greater impact.

-For now, read on to learn more about the countless lives you have already changed through your support of United Way.
+For now, read on to learn more about the lives you have already touched through your support of United Way.
+Your Donor Report is more than numbers — it’s a reflection of lives changed, paths reimagined, and the growing force of equity-driven leaders refusing to wait for change.

 With unstoppable gratitude,